mitjafelicijan/dukebot/README.md

 > [!NOTE]
 > Current system prompt used is in [system_prompt.txt](./system_prompt.txt)
 > which should be updated as we move along with testing.
+Use this prompt in the
+> chat UI for testing and tweaking responses.

 ## Requirements